MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-data-virtualization/includes/6-create-external-table-as-select.md

 ---
 This unit takes a closer look at the CREATE EXTERNAL TABLE AS SELECT (CETAS) command and the benefits it provides.

-CETAS supports Azure Blob Storage, Azure Data Lake Storage, and S3-compatible object storage as well as external databases.
+CETAS supports Azure Blob Storage, Azure Data Lake Storage, S3-compatible object storage, and external databases.
 CETAS also supports exporting file formats as either a CSV or Parquet file.

 CETAS' most powerful capability is to combine with other SELECT operations, such as combining with OPENROWSET or with other external tables.
 This combination allows CETAS to be used in different and flexible ways.